SUPERIC520/tsp-solver/README.md

-# LKH+ TSP Solver - Technical Specifications
+# TSP Solver - Technical Specifications

-This repository contains a high-performance Traveling Salesperson Problem (TSP) solver based on the Lin-Kernighan-Helsgaun heuristic, optimized with Numba and parallelized for large-scale datasets.
+This repository contains a high-performance Traveling Salesperson Problem (TSP) solver based on cascading k-opt heuristic, optimized with Numba, and parallelized for large-scale datasets.

 ## How to Use